The Sanskrit Heritage Engine Reference Manual

 Similarly, if you click on the blue artham form in the graphical display, you will get its lemma as singular accusative of masculine stem artha.
 This stem itself is a link leading to the corresponding lexicon entry artha, decorated by active gender marks.
 If you click on blue prāptavyam, however, you see a more complex morphological decomposition, informing you that it is a form of the kṛdanta (primary nominal stem) prāptavya, obtained by prefixing the preposition pra- to the 3rd formation (in -tavya) of the passive future participle (gerundive) āptavya of root āp.
 Please note how the root is linked to its lexical access, from which the stem āptavya and form āptavyam may be derived using the conjugation cum declension tools.

 Here we are lucky - the correct word analysis (padapāṭha) of the sentence is obtainable as the sequence of all the words in the upper line of the diagram.
-Some have no competitor, they are checked blue.
+Some have no competitor, they are marked with a blue check sign.
 The remaining ambiguous segments have two marks, a green check sign and a red cross sign.
 In two clicks on the green upper signs you get the intended segmentation.

 Now let us return to the Reader window, and remove all the blanks in your input: "prāptavyamarthaṃlabhatemanuṣyodevo'pitaṃlaṅghayituṃnaśaktaḥ".
 The segmenter now returns more solutions, 54 instead of 6, and you see unexpected new forms appear, such as prāptavyamartham, whose stem happens to be lexicalized as the name Prāptavyamartha of the young boy from the Pañcatantra, blamed by his father for having bought a book containing just one poem, starting precisely with our sentence.
 Other forms such as ude or evaḥ are just noise due to sandhi ambiguity.
 But the correct segments appear here too in prominent places, and in 3 clicks the correct solution is easily attained.
 Note how clicking on blue segment manuṣyaḥ determines unambiguously the next one devaḥ.